 An overview of our organisation, its history and people.

-We mobilise for swift-water and flooding scenarios, fires on vessels, and medical evacuations off ships and coastal clifftops.
+We mobilise for swift-water and flooding scenarios, fires on vessels, and medical evacuations off ships.
 We assist commercial trawlers and leisure yachts.
-We activate for fishermen, swimmers, anglers, hikers, paddlers and surfers.
-Families and communities are impacted emotionally and economically when lives are lost.
-Through water-safety education and active rescue, we can save lives, change lives and create futures.
+We mobilise for fishermen, swimmers, anglers, hikers, paddlers and surfers and achieve our purpose of saving lives, changing lives, and creating futures through water safety education, survival swimming lessons and active rescue.

-Our sea-going crew is complemented by a volunteer Lifeguard Unit and Survival Swimming squads, a host of dedicated full-time water-safety personnel, an Emergency Operations Centre situated at our head office, and dedicated fundraisers who are in communication with our donors and supporters.
-We’re a people’s organisation, constantly innovating and expanding our footprint to serve our communities through preventive services and education.
+Our volunteer sea-going crew and survival swimming squads, along with our dedicated full-time water safety personnel and professional seasonal lifeguards, form the backbone of our operations.
+We also have an Emergency Operations Centre at our head office and a team of dedicated fundraisers who maintain communication with our donors and supporters.
+We’re a people’s organization, driven by the passion and commitment of our volunteers, constantly innovating and expanding our footprint to serve our communities through preventive services and education.

 Help us save lives on South African waters.